SurajTC/Python-Projects/README.md

 ## README

-This repository contains some fun mini projects implemented using python
+A collection of some fun mini projects implemented using python